(thought of/about) To have considered the possibility of

 Past tense for to transfer goods or provide services in exchange for money

-Past tense for to browse or peruse reading material
+Past tense for to quickly look or skim through reading material

 Past tense for to surrender to arguments, demands, or pressure